mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 }
 ```

-We've added a funciton call to populate the profile picture URL: `user.ProfilePicUrl = await UploadImageAsync(model.ProfilePicUrl, model.ProfilePicture) ?? user.ProfilePicUrl;`, but it may be a bit confusing, so let's break it down.
+We've added a function call to populate the profile picture URL: `user.ProfilePicUrl = await UploadImageAsync(model.ProfilePicUrl, model.ProfilePicture) ?? user.ProfilePicUrl;`, but it may be a bit confusing, so let's break it down.

 First, we call a function that uploads the profile picture to Azure blob storage: `UploadImageAsync(model.ProfilePicUrl, model.ProfilePicture)`.
 If the upload is successful, it returns the URL of the uploaded image.
 Otherwise, it returns `null`.

 If that function returns `null`, the existing profile picture url is kept.

-> **NOTE:** You may not recognise the `??` syntax, as it's a newer feature of C# called the null-coalescing operator.
+> **NOTE:** You may not recognize the `??` syntax, as it's a newer feature of C# called the null-coalescing operator.
 It returns the left-hand operand if the operand is not null; otherwise it returns the right hand operand.
 For more information on this operator, check out the official [documentation](https://msdn.microsoft.com/en-us/library/ms173224.aspx).

 Add the `UploadImageAsync` function below the POST controller action.